EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 !!! note

     Both public and private containers can be pulled from GitHub Container Registry (GHCR) into the SHS.
-However, users within the SHS need to provide both a username and an access token to do so.
+However, within the SHS you will need to provide both a username and an access token to do so.
 This is a requirement of the CES tools used to pull containers into the SHS.

 You can pull a container from your GHCR repository using the `ces-pull` command: